 The UVM campus is a reasonably safe place, as is the neighborhood between the campus and downtown Burlington.
 We ask all students to walk in pairs or groups, especially off-campus.
 If leaving campus, students of all ages must sign out on a list in the dorm lobby with their destination and time of leaving/returning.
 There is a Campus Police force that patrols 24 hours a day.

 Should parents give their under-18 student permission to leave campus?

 Downtown Burlington is 1.4 miles away (a 25-minute walk, all on sidewalks) and very appealing, with a beautiful pedestrian marketplace frequented by both local residents and tourists.
 Several blocks further is the waterfront area on Lake Champlain, with lovely public parks, boardwalk, eating establishments, etc. We have found that students really appreciate having the freedom to visit these areas, and are responsible about traveling in groups and signing out and back in at the dorm.
 If you have concerns for your child, though, you may wait to decide about giving this permission.
-This permission can be emailed later to the Student Life Director.
+This permission can be emailed later to the Resident Director.